fdivitto/SETKEYS.COM-files/README.md

 This repository contains some keyboard configuration files for full screen editors.
-They work on CPC 6128 in CP/M mode.
+They work on CPC 6128 in CP/M Plus mode.

 ----------------------------------------------------------------